amir-arad/LARP-Conflicts-Table-Web-Client/memory-bank/progress.md

 ## Next Steps

+1. Implement a proof-of-concept RAG MCP server for document processing
+2. Experiment with different embedding models and chunking strategies
+3. Implement basic semantic search functionality
+4. Integrate the RAG system with the documentation generation process
+5. Expand the RAG API with more specialized tools and resources
+6. Add GraphViz installation for dependency graph generation
+7. Integrate with CI/CD pipeline for automatic documentation generation
+8. Add search functionality to the documentation website
+9. Add versioning for documentation
+10. Add more JSDoc comments to the codebase
-1. Consider creating additional documentation for testing strategies and implementation guides
+11. Consider creating additional documentation for testing strategies and implementation guides
-2. Keep documentation up-to-date with any new features or architectural changes
+12. Keep documentation up-to-date with any new features or architectural changes
-3. Continue following append-only strategy and synthesis-focused documentation rules
+13. Continue following append-only strategy and synthesis-focused documentation rules